 - Early Girl – medium-sized, popular with indoor gardeners because it ripens quickly

 - Pink Ping Pong – about the size and shape of a ping pong ball, slightly pink color, will need a support system

 When growing tomatoes indoors, you’ll likely need to grow from seed.
 According to the University of Missouri Extension, begin with a sterile growing medium – like a soilless potting mix or a pre-moistened seed germination medium.
-Take your growing medium and place it into a cell tray.
+Take your growing medium and place it into a cell tray or a grow disk.
 Then place one to two seeds in each cell.
 Bury them each about 1/4 inch deep.